Account created on 20 July 2009, over 15 years ago

 For me it seems that in most cases docblock in hooks is not needed at all.

-This issue is very similar to #3376518: Allow omitting @var, @param and @return tags or their descriptions if the variable name and type is enough .
+This issue is very similar to 📌 Allow omitting doxygen when type and variable name is enough Active .
 Maybe we should take same approach once it is resolved.

 🇷🇺Russia Chi